DataDog/browser-sdk/packages/rum/README.md

 `allowedTracingOrigins`
 : Optional<br/>
 **Type**: List<br/>
 A list of request origins used to inject tracing headers.
+See [Connect RUM and Traces][12].

 Options that must have matching configuration when also using `logs` SDK: